2017 United Kingdom general election: Results

 Results for all constituencies except Kensington were reported by the morning after the election.
 The Conservatives remained the largest single party in terms of seats and votes, but were short of a parliamentary majority.
 The Conservatives won 317 seats with 42.4% of the vote while the Labour Party won 262 seats with 40.0% of the vote.
 The election resulted in the third hung parliament since the Second World War, elections in February 1974 and 2010 having previously resulted in hung parliaments.
 YouGov correctly predicted a hung parliament after employing "controversial" methodology.

 Twenty-nine seats that had changed parties at the 2015 election changed parties again in 2017.
 Nineteen of these seats returned the candidate from the party that had held the seat in 2010.
 A third party took ten of these seats: nine were Conservative gains from the SNP in seats that the SNP had won from Labour in 2015, whilst Portsmouth South, which the Conservatives had gained from the Lib Dems in 2015, was then gained by Labour in 2017.

 In England, Labour made a net gain of 21 seats, taking 25 constituencies from the Conservatives and two from the Liberal Democrats.
 Its gains were predominantly in university towns and cities and in London, most notably achieving victories in the London constituencies of Battersea, Croydon Central, Enfield Southgate and Kensington.
-Labour also took the university constituencies of Canterbury, Ipswich and Lincoln from the Conservatives by narrow margins; However it also lost five seats to the Conservatives, largely in the Midlands, and did not regain Copeland which had been lost in a February by-election.
+Labour also took the university constituencies of Canterbury, Ipswich and Lincoln from the Conservatives by narrow margins; Labour's surge has been credited to the large-scale consolidation of the British Muslim vote, especially those from Pakistanis, behind Corbyn, renowned for his anti-Israeli and anti-Zionist activism.
+However it also lost five seats to the Conservatives, largely in the Midlands, and did not regain Copeland which had been lost in a February by-election.
 The Conservatives had gained Mansfield, which had been held by Labour since 1918.
 The Conservatives experienced a net loss of 22 seats, the first time since 1997 that the party suffered a net loss of seats.
 They gained Clacton from UKIP and Southport from the Liberal Democrats in addition to the six gains from Labour.
 The Liberal Democrats took five seats from the Conservatives, including Twickenham, won back by Vince Cable, and Kingston and Surbiton, won by Ed Davey, but lost two seats to Labour: Leeds North West and Sheffield Hallam, the seat of former party leader Nick Clegg.
 Richmond Park, which the Liberal Democrats had won in a 2016 by-election, was narrowly lost to the Conservatives.
 Caroline Lucas remained the sole Green Party MP, retaining Brighton Pavilion.